drop-sjtu/FrontEndService/README.md

 Drop SJTU is an application to help students play truant and finally drop out.

+## Documents
+The `doc` folder contains all of our documents, just RTFD.

 ## Tools
 - gitflow.sh: auto configure the git flow.